bookercodes/booker.codes/works/scrimba-yt.md

 Chances are, if someone is learning on YouTube, they enjoy learning with videos and will get along with Scrimba.
 This made YouTube a promising acquisiton channel from the beginning.

 Further, Scrimba’s overarching mission is to offer the same experience as a $15K bootcamp for $30 a month.
 A bold mission by any measure!

-At a bootcamp, you don’t “just” get the educational materials.
-You get access to TAs and career coaches as well.
+This is because, at a bootcamp, you don’t "just” get the educational materials.
+You get access to teaching assistants/career coaches as well.
 This isn't something Scrimba can reasonably offer while only charging a few bucks a month.
 To fulfil this mission and strengthen product-market fit, Scrimba and I would have to find a different way to offer students support at scale.

 To help students achieve the same career sucess they could find at a bootcamp, I set out to produce top-tier videos that support existing students while also acquiring new ones with compelling title, thumbnails, and hooks.